HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 The cross in the matrix represents the expected activities at each encounter.
 The matrix is interpreted by a Study Builder to create a set of planned data collection interfaces.

-Data collection has traditionally been based on Case Report Forms (CRFs); however,  with new approaches to data collection (favouring approaches such as Decentralised Trials or Sensor Informed trials) the CRF is just one part of the solution.
+Data collection has traditionally been based on Case Report Forms (CRFs).
+With new approaches to data collection (favouring approaches such as Decentralised Trials or Sensor Informed trials) the CRF is just one part of the solution.

-The key consideration for the SoA is the collection of data to support the hypotheses presented in the Protocol; the CRFs used in Clinical Research are primarily an interface for recording **outcomes** of activities.
-It is primarily a set of data requirements, and takes little account of the activities required to do so; this means when we transcribe the requirements from the SoA we should adopt a more 'workflow-based' approach to data management:
+The key consideration for the SoA is the collection of data to support the hypotheses presented in the Protocol.
+The CRFs used in Clinical Research are primarily an interface for recording **outcomes** of activities.
+It is primarily a set of data requirements, and takes little account of the activities required to obtain the data.
+This means when we transcribe the requirements from the SoA we should adopt a more 'workflow-based' approach to data management:
 * **what** activities are being done
 * **when** are they being done
 * **who** are performing the activities